 Memory mirroring and memory sparing are mutually exclusive.
 Only one can be active at a time.
 Refer to the Intel[®] Server Board SE7520JR2 Technical Product Specification for additional information regarding the memory sub-system.

-All memory components and DIMMs used with the IP network server must comply with the DDR specifications.
+All memory components and DIMMs used with the Intel[®] Carrier Grade Server TIGI2U must comply with the DDR specifications.
 For a complete list of supported memory DIMMs, see the links under "Additional Information and Software."